nasa8x/cosmos-sdk/docs/concepts/cli.md

 ```
 The root command is `appcli`, which indicates which application the user is interacting with.
 Their `query` command is to be routed to the `staking` module, which includes `delegations` as one of the possible queries.
 The argument provided is `delegatorAddress`, and no flags were included which means the user's already-configured flags are used in processing this command.

+When the command is executed, the first thing it will do is create a [`CLIContext`](./context.md) using the application's codec.
+The `delegatorAddress` provided by the user is used to create query parameters, and a route is constructed using the application's provided `queryRoute`.
+The query parameters and route and used to make an [ABCI call](https://tendermint.com/docs/spec/abci/abci.html#messages) (a Tendermint RPC), `ABCIQueryWithOptions`.
+The application inherits [ABCI Query](https://tendermint.com/docs/spec/abci/abci.html#query) capabilities from [BaseApp](./baseapp.md); BaseApp handles the query by unmarshaling the request, parsing the query path, and routing it to the appropriate queryable multistore that stores delegations data for this application.

 ## Flags

 Flags are used to modify commands.
 Users can explicitly include them in commands or pre-configure them by entering a command in the format `appcli config <flag> <value>` into their command line.
 Commonly pre-configured flags include the `--node` to connect to and `--chain-id` of the blockchain the user wishes to interact with.
 All flags have default values; some toggle an option off but others are empty values that the user needs to override to create valid commands.
-Thus, unless the flags listed below are marked as optional, the user must provide values for them.
+Thus, unless the flag listed below is marked as optional, the user must provide a value.

-Flags typically have a short and long version, e.g. `--help` and `-h` both output information about a command.

 ### Transaction Flags